SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Causes

-Mutations in the DNAI1 and DNAH5 genes account for up to 30 percent of all cases of primary ciliary dyskinesia.
-Mutations in the other genes associated with this condition are found in only a small percentage of cases.
-In many people with primary ciliary dyskinesia, the cause of the disorder is unknown.
+Variants in each of the other genes associated with this condition are found in only a small percentage of cases.
+In 20 to 30 percent of people with primary ciliary dyskinesia, the cause of the disorder is unknown.

 Learn more about the genes associated with Primary ciliary dyskinesia